What Is a Text Statistics Metric?

 Ignoring text statistics creates two practical failure modes.
 First, teams miss output-shape drift: answers get longer, shorter, denser, or less structured while semantic eval scores look flat.
 Second, teams overfit to lexical numbers: a summary with high ROUGE can still omit the decision a user needed, and a short answer can still hallucinate.
 Developers feel this as flaky regression tests.
 SREs see higher token cost, p99 latency, and retry rates.
 Product teams see lower completion, more skimmed answers, and more “too long” feedback.
 Compliance reviewers see policy language trimmed out of generated disclosures.

 This matters more in 2026-era agent pipelines because one verbose step can poison the next.
 Logs usually show rising llm.token_count.prompt, sudden changes in answer character count, repeated parser retries, and cohorts where a model fallback fires after an overlong intermediate response.
+Frontier models also tend toward longer default outputs in 2026, which means length checks that were unnecessary on 2023 models are now load-bearing.

 FutureAGI’s approach is to treat text statistics as early alarms, not final truth.
 Unlike Ragas faithfulness, which asks whether an answer is supported by retrieved context, a text statistics metric asks whether the output has the expected shape.
 The engineer’s next action is usually a threshold, alert, prompt rollback, or regression eval on the affected cohort.
 The metric earns its keep by making small shape changes visible before they turn into tool failures or user-facing noise.
+As a complement to lexical-only signals like ROUGE, the 2026 reference benchmarks worth pairing with text-statistics checks are HaluEval (35K Q&A; GPT-4 ~16.4% hallucination rate; catches short-but-fabricated outputs) and FaithBench. surface shape alone never proves faithfulness, but a length regression that holds while FaithBench scores drop is a clean signal of prompt or model drift, not formatting.

-How to Measure or Detect It
+How to measure or detect it

 Measure text statistics with deterministic checks first, then compare them with semantic and outcome metrics:

-• User feedback proxy — watch thumbs-down rate, escalation rate, and “too long” tags after prompt or model changes.
+- User feedback proxy. watch thumbs-down rate, escalation rate, and “too long” tags after prompt or model changes.

-from fi.evals import LengthBetween
+from fi.evals import CustomEvaluation

-result = metric.evaluate(response=answer)
+result = length_check.evaluate(input=user_request, output=answer)

 print(result.score, result.reason)